An Angry Crowd in Lystra

 But the problem was that people were excited about the wrong thing!
 Instead of glorifying God and Jesus, they began worshipping Paul and Barnabas because they believed they were gods.
 More and more people started worshipping Paul and Barnabas just like they had worshipped the other idols in their city.
 The crowd even called them the names of their gods, Hermes and Zeus.

+This was terrible!
 Paul and Barnabas tried telling the people to stop calling them gods.
 There is only one God!
 He made the world and everything in the world.

-Almost everyone in the crowd was saying this was true.
-What do you think?
 If EVERYONE in a crowd is screaming and yelling and saying something is true, does that mean it is true?
 No!
-Because many people are saying something is true, it doesn’t make it true.
+Because many people say something is true, it doesn’t make it accurate.
 An entire crowd can be wrong.

 This crowd was wrong!
 Paul and Barnabas were not gods.
 There is only one true God.
 Paul and Barnabas were just men.

-When they arrived in Antioch, they gathered the church to tell them everything God had done through them on this First Missionary Journey.
-They were glad to be home but knew others still needed to hear about Jesus.
+Finally, it was time to sail back home to Antioch.
+When they arrived, they gathered the church to tell them everything God had done through them on this First Missionary Journey.
+They were glad to be home but knew others needed to hear about Jesus.
 There would be other missionary journeys in the future.

 top